 Jane Kim

-To Get Pulled Back into the Community
+Young People Need to Get Pulled Back Into the Community

 Interview by Eunice Shin

-Could you begin by introducing yourself, please?
+Could you please begin by introducing yourself?

 Why did you decide to come to the U.S.?